jguo052/Ames-Housing-Price-Regression/README.md

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file)
-- Jupyter notebook(s) with your analysis and models (renamed to describe your project)
-- At least one successful prediction submission on [DSIR-822 Regression Challenge](https://www.kaggle.com/competitions/dsir-822-project-2-regression-challenge/) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/competitions/dsir-822-project-2-regression-challenge/leaderboard)" tab.
 - Data files
 - Presentation slides
 - Any other necessary files (images, etc.)